IvanVlademirS/Ivan_Software_Engineering_Stash/README.md

 #### ⭐Welcome to my SWE Repo
 📌ReadMe:
-Scroll Down to view topics: GoLang, Python, Javascript All links point to files that are hosted on my Github.
+Scroll Down to view topics: GoLang, Python, Javascript.
+All links point to files that are hosted on my Github.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------